juaml/junifer/README.md

 ## Citation

-If you use junifer in a scientific publication, we would appreciate if you cite our work.
-Currently, we do not have a publication, so feel free to use the project [URL](https://juaml.github.io/junifer).
+If you use `junifer` in a scientific publication, we would appreciate if you cite our work.
+Currently, we do not have a publication, so feel free to use the project's [Zenodo URL](https://doi.org/10.5281/zenodo.8176569).

 ## Funding